-The Indian Constitution has recognised the right to life of foetus under Article 21 as also recognised in several cases.
-Fetal rights are the moral rights or legal rights of the human foetus under natural and civil law.
+The Indian Constitution has recognised the right to life of unborn children under Article 21 as also recognised in several cases. unborn children rights are the moral rights or legal rights of the human unborn children under natural and civil law.
 There are many sections given under law for the unborn child.
 As everyone have the right to exist in this world, anybody restricting own growth can be punished.
 In the jurisdiction it matters on the legal rights of the unborn child in different countries as different countries have different laws.
-In this paper, the necessity of the legal rights for the unborn child is discussed and the right to life of foetus is interrupted with the Indian legislation.
+In this paper, the necessity of the legal rights for the unborn child is discussed and the right to life of unborn children is interrupted with the Indian legislation.

 The paper attempts to study about the necessary of the rights and legal status for the unborn child and compares the rights given to the unborn in the earlier days with the new laws updated for the protection of the unborn child.
 The main aim is to study the rights provided to the unborn under various categories and the legal status of the child.